hanspr/mi-ide/README.md

 This version is also targeted to work on Linux servers.
 It does compile and may run under other platforms, but not all features will work.

-This project mainly focused on **improving the experience of coding remotely over ssh on headless Linux servers**.
+This project is mainly focused on **improving the experience of coding remotely over ssh on headless Linux servers**.

 Many of features were already provided by micro editor :+1:.
 But some others were still missing :star:, and there inclusion are not necessarily useful to everyone.